 the nation’s premier small-college programs.

-Grove City has captured the Presidents’ Athletic Conference title five times in the last six
+Grove City has captured the Presidents’ Athletic Conference title six times in the last seven

 seasons.
-Overall, he has led the Wolverines to six conference championships.
+Overall, he has led the Wolverines to seven conference championships.

 In 2007, two Grove City swimmers earned NCAA Division III championships as Tim Whitbeck won the national title in the 50 free and Caleb Courage repeated as national champion in the 100 free.